ansgarw/privacy/README.md

 # The Market for Data Privacy: Data and Code

-### by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther (Imperial College London)
+### by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther (Imperial College London), in collaboration with Michelle Lee (University of Oxford)

 This repo contains the data and code used for [our research paper](https://www.ssrn.com/abstract=3352175).

-If you use these resources in your own work, please cite us (bibtex below).

 We welcome any suggestions on how to improve our approach!
 You can contact us at: a.walther@imperial.ac.uk